nostalfinals/hikari/README.md

 # Licensing

-Every file is licensed under MIT License unless we noted another licence on the head of a file.
+Every file is licensed under MIT License unless we noted another license on the head of a file.